SIBAKRUSHNA/iOS_Interview/Concurrency and Multithreading.md

   - A race condition in iOS app development happens when two or more tasks try to access shared resources at the same time, leading to unpredictable behaviour.

+### 12 What is thread safe in swift ?
+  -  Multiple threads can access shared resources (like variables, objects, or data structures) without causing data corruption or inconsistencies.

-### 12. What is the difference between DispatchQueue sync vs sync barrier in concurrent queue?
+### 13. What is the difference between DispatchQueue sync vs sync barrier in concurrent queue?
    -

-### 13. What is the difference between DispatchQueue async vs async barrier in concurrent queue?
+### 14. What is the difference between DispatchQueue async vs async barrier in concurrent queue?
    -